ben1post/xarray-simlab-ode/docs/workflow2_variables_components.rst

 Anatomy of a component
 ======================

-A :class:`xso.component` is essentially a wrapper around a :class:`xsimlab:xsimlab.process` class, the main building block of the Xarray-simlab framework.
+A :class:`xso.component` is essentially a wrapper around the :deco:`xsimlab:xsimlab.process` class decorator, represents a logical unit in a computational model.
 There is a lot of additional functionality provided by ``xso`` through the *variable types* and the :deco:`xso.component` decorator.
-The following sections will explain the anatomy of a component via examples.
+The following sections will explain the anatomy of an XSO component via examples.

 Component defining a variable
 -----------------------------